thebarty/meteor-denormalization/README.md

 ## Other related packages
 * https://github.com/peerlibrary/meteor-peerdb: great all-in-one solution, but it is NOT compatible with SimpleSchema.
 * https://github.com/jeanfredrik/meteor-denormalize: Good api, but does not support all relations that this package does.
+This package has been a great inspiration though.